danielfm/django-flash/doc/source/configuration.rst

 That's all the required configuration.

 .. warning::
-  The :class:`FlashMiddleware` class must be declared after the :class:`SessionMiddleware` class.
+  The :class:`djangoflash.middleware.FlashMiddleware` class must be declared after the :class:`SessionMiddleware` class.